willkoehler/clintonville_greenways/_posts/2015-05-08-phase-1-route-and-design.md

 cycle</b> to reduce delay for Neighborhood Greenways traffic.

 <b>Evaluate the intersection for bike boxes</b>.
 Generally people drive cautiously at this
-intersection and there are very few conflicts between cars and bike and pedestrians.
-However as the Neighborhood Greenways traffic increases, bike boxes would allow people biking to clear the intersection quickly at the start of the light cycling instead of mixing with a large line of cars.
+intersection and there are very few conflicts between cars, bikes and pedestrians.
+However as the Neighborhood Greenways traffic increases, bike boxes would allow people biking to clear the intersection quickly at the start of the light cycling instead of mixing with a line of cars.

 ## Intersection of Weisheimer Road and High Street